youtube/cobalt/starboard/README.md

-`thread_types_public.h`. `gyp_cobalt` will scan your directories for these files, and then calculate a port name based on the directories between `src/third_party/starboard` and your `gyp_configuration.*` files. (e.g. for `src/third_party/starboard/bobbox/mipseb/gyp_configuration.py`, it would choose the platform configuration name `bobbox-mipseb`.)
+`thread_types_public.h`. `gyp_cobalt` will scan your directories for these files, and then calculate a port name based on the directories between `src/third_party/starboard` and your `gyp_configuration.*` files. (e.g. for `src/third_party/starboard/bobbox/armeb/gyp_configuration.py`, it would choose the platform configuration name `bobbox-armeb`.)

 #### GN Instructions